 The Barrigada area is located in the eastern portion of central Guam, west of Guam International Airport and Route 16, and east of Route 15.
 The NCTS or Navy Barrigada site and adjacent Andersen AFB Communications Annex are in this area.
 These sites are relatively flat and vary from mowed grassland to dense, naturally-appearing vegetation.
 Rural and suburban lands surround the Barrigada sites.
 Due to the relatively flat topography and moderate to heavy vegetation, the surrounding community of Barrigada has limited views into the Navy and Air Force Barrigada sites.
-One exception to this is the views afforded from Mount Barrigada just north of Navy Barrigada.
+One exception to this are the views afforded from Mount Barrigada just north of Navy Barrigada.

 The Admiral Nimitz Golf Course is located on the southern end of Navy Barrigada and extends outward to touch the Air Force Barrigada site further to the south.
+Though the golf course is operated by the Navy, it is accessible to the public.
 The golf course is not readily visible from any point in the surrounding community.
 Views from the golf course are generally of manicured greens with a backdrop of either dense vegetation or in a few cases distant views through open areas (Figure 13.1-41).